Grants & Awards

 Genesis Award for the Outstanding Undergraduate Poster Presentation

 First presented at the 2000 ABS Annual Meeting the Genesis Award honors the best undergraduate poster presentation at the meeting.
-To encourage quality presentations the following guidelines and suggestions are available for viewing.
-Further information, if needed, can be obtained from the chair of the Genesis Sub-committee, Sarah Humfeld, E-mail: email@example.com.
+To encourage quality presentations we have provided guidelines in the sections below.
+Further information, if needed, can be obtained from the chair of the Genesis Sub-committee, Matthew Wund, E-mail: firstname.lastname@example.org.

 THE ROLE OF JUDGES